Mad Stalker: Full Metal Forth: Reception

 Mad Stalker: Full Metal Forth received positive reception from reviewers and players alike since its initial release on the X68000.
 Taki Yasushi of Oh!X praised several aspects such as the graphics, sound design and gameplay.
 It became a relatively popular title from Fill-in-Cafe among users of the X68000 that would eventually lead it in being nominated for a "Game of the Year" award by Oh!X before ultimately losing against other titles on the system like Garō Densetsu Special and Super Street Fighter II: The New Challengers.
 Animerica gave the PC Engine Arcade CD-ROM² version a positive outlook.

 In a retrospective review of the PC Engine version, Laurent Kermel of Video Game Den gave positive comments in regards to the graphics, large sprites and mecha designs, however he criticized the controls for being uncomfortable and repetitive setpieces but ultimately deemed the title to be better than Genocide on the system.

 Legacy

 According to former Treasure designer Tetsuhiko Kikuchi in a November 2012 issue of Nintendo Power, Mad Stalker: Full Metal Forth and Alien vs. Predator by Capcom were the main inspirations for the design of Guardian Heroes on Sega Saturn.
 In recent years, animation cels of the PlayStation cutscenes were sold on Mandarake between 2015 and 2017.
-On 17 May 2019, Masatoshi Imaizumi revealed to Yosuke Okunari of Sega on Twitter that a sequel to Mad Stalker: Full Metal Forth was started but cancelled.
+In May 2019, Masatoshi Imaizumi revealed to Yosuke Okunari of Sega on Twitter that a sequel to Mad Stalker: Full Metal Forth was started but cancelled.
 Retronauts also noted the game to be an influence for Phantom Breaker.